techy2493/ts-disc-control/README.md

 - /sync [user]
     - Synchornize the roles configured
 - /tsid [user] [tsid]
-    - Allows an admin to manually configure a user's teamspeak id instead of requiring the user to login with teamspeak
+    - Allows an admin to manually configure a user's teamspeak id instead of requiring the user to login with discord oAuth through teamspeak
+- /register [user]
+    - Allows user to manually configure a their own teamspeak id instead of requiring the user to login discord oAuth

 ## Roadmap
 This is entirely a work in progress and is subject to change